zhong-yy/GraPly/README.md

   a200  a020  a002  a101  a011  a110
   a003  a012  a021  a030  a102  a111  a120  a201  a210  a300
 ```

-The polynomial density contrast is
+Given the polynomial coefficients in the model file, the polynomial density contrast is
 ```
 a000
 + a100*x   + a010*y     + a001*z